Kuszki/Octave-Uncertainty-RIA-Example/README.md

 ## Requirements

-- Recent version of GNU Octave or MATLAB.*
+- Recent version of GNU Octave or MATLAB[^1].
-- Parallel package for GNU Octave.**
+- Parallel package for GNU Octave[^2].
 - Statistics package for GNU Octave.

-* MATLAB usage requires minor changes in libraries due to some incompatibility.
+[^1]: MATLAB usage requires minor changes in libraries due to some incompatibility.

-** Optional - required to enable parallel computation of the `run_multiple` example.
+[^2]: Optional - required to enable parallel computation of the `run_multiple` example.

 ## Credits